nitin42/nitin42/README.md

 #### Other things

-I enjoy working on creating coding projects.
+I enjoy working on creative coding projects.
 These are some of things that I have created in the generative art world -

 * [Elements Of Physics](https://elements-of-physics.surge.sh/) 🚀 - Learn about different elements of physics using an interactive simulator.